petk/php-build-system/docs/cmake-modules/PHP/Rebuild.md

 See: [Rebuild.cmake](https://github.com/petk/php-build-system/tree/master/cmake/cmake/modules/PHP/Rebuild.cmake)

-Rebuild all project targets.
+Ensure all project targets are rebuilt as needed.

-When PHP is not found on the system, PHP generates some files during development using the php_cli target itself, which can bring cyclic dependencies among targets if custom commands would depend on the php_cli target.
-Although not a good practice, this helps bringing all targets to updated state.
+When PHP is not found on the system, the `php_cli` target is used to generate certain files during development.
+This can lead to cyclic dependencies among targets if custom commands depend on the `php_cli` target.
+While such automatic rebuilding is not considered good practice, it ensures that all targets are kept up to date.

+TODO: This works only for a limited set of cases for now and will be refactored.